-It’s a nightmare scenario: a cop has you pulled over on the side of the road, and you blow a .09 on the Breathalyzer.
-The cuffs go on, you’re put in the back of the squad car and things start to seem pretty hopeless.
-You might start thinking “they just proved me guilty” or “my life is ruined,” but that’s just what they want you to think.
+If you’ve recently been charged with a DWI, you may be desperately searching for answers on how to beat a DWI case in Texas.
+You’ve likely just lived through a nightmare scenario: a cop pulled you over on the side of the road, and you blew a .09 on the Breathalyzer.
+The cuffs went on, you were put in the back of the squad car and things started to seem pretty hopeless.
+You might have thought to yourself “they just proved me guilty” or “my life is ruined,” but that’s just what they want you to think.

-DWI charges can be fought, and even more importantly, they can be beaten.
-I win DWI cases all the time, and while each case is different, there are some consistent factors at play that cops and prosecutors won’t tell you about.
-Before you give up hope and throw in the towel, check out some of the trial-tested courtroom strategies that could make the difference in your case.
+DWI charges can be beaten.
+Houston DWI attorney Mark Thiessen of Thiessen Law Firm wins DWI cases all the time, and while each case is different, there are some consistent factors at play that police officers and prosecutors won’t tell you about.
+Before you give up hope and throw in the towel, check out some of these trial-tested courtroom strategies that could make the difference in your case.

 - Warm, expired blood samples left out of proper refrigeration